bigsea-ufcg/bigsea-controller/README.md

 # The port used by the flask server
 port = <host port>
 ```
+* Some scaler plugins may require additional parameters.
+Please, check the plugins documentation.
-* Run the main python file to start the service
+* Run the main python file to start the service.

 ```
 $ python bigsea-scaler/cli/main.py
 ```